writer | journalist | author in Seattle, Washington

 My journalism and essays have appeared in the New York Times, Salon, Vice, MSN, CNN.com, Seattle magazine, The Magazine, BUST, Bitch, The Bark, and many more.
 On the corporate side, I've written, edited, and managed content for startups, tech companies, and financial institutions.

-I helped organize Lit Crawl Seattle for two years and currently organize and co-host Wage Slaves: Tales from the Grind, a quarterly reading series about work in Seattle.
+I helped organize Lit Crawl Seattle for two years and currently organize and co-host Working Stiffs: Tales from the Grind, a reading series about work in Seattle.
 We always provide free donuts.
 You should come.